maklja/rxjs-observable-spy/packages/chaiObservableSpy/README.md

 ## Language use cases

-Library offers an `emit` or `observableSpy` keywords to indicate that the value that is tested is observable and to access the rest of language chains.
+Library offers an `emit`, `observableSpy` or `oSpy` keywords to indicate that the value that is tested is observable and to access the rest of language chains.
 <br />
 `observableSpy`, or short `oSpy`, is a function that can receive a name of the tested observable.
 This name will be printed out in the error messages that occur in tests and this can be helpful when debugging tests.
 Alternatively if this is not important to you you can use property `emit` instead.